nomeata/tiptoi-arm-investigation/notes.md

 36 // function
 44 // function
 48 // function, no arguments, no results
-72 // u16, wird mit 48 verglichen
+52 // loaded into r5, seems to point to a structure that it is working with 72 // u16, wird mit 48 verglichen
 76 // ptr to u32
 80 // ptr to u32, wird mit obigem verglichen